About the Program

-Our research focuses on understanding the prevalence, causes, and consequences of physician burnout across the career span, and on developing scalable, affordable, and evidence-based approaches to inform individual and institutional well-being initiatives.
+Our research focuses on understanding the prevalence, causes and consequences of physician burnout across the career span and on developing scalable, affordable and evidence-based approaches to inform individual and institutional well-being initiatives.

-Data are also used to evaluate how changes in organizational structure impact the satisfaction and well-being of physicians.
+Data also are used to evaluate how changes in organizational structure impact the satisfaction and well-being of physicians.